 Sandalwood essential oil is produced in India, Indonesia, and China.
-The essential oil is extracted from sandalwood has a bright, fresh smell with a wooden base note.
+The essential oil, extracted from sandalwood, has a bright, fresh smell with a wooden base note.

 The evergreen sandalwood tree is native to India, Australia and many regions around the Pacific and Eastern Indian Ocean.
 It is famous for its use on ceremonial occasions.

 The process of burning sandalwood acts to release a very strong, pleasant aroma.
 Apart from the aromatic property, it moisturizes and purifies the skin.
 It is a strong antiseptic and aphrodisiac.
 It calms depression, nervous tension, redness, and inflammation.

 - It is a strong antiseptic and aphrodisiac.

 - It calms depression, nervous tension, redness, and inflammation.

 Sandalwood essential oil can be used for massages.
 Mix 2-3 drops of the essential oil into a carrier oil and blend it well.

 Add 4-5 drops of Sandalwood essential oil to your bathtub or 3-4 drops to a bucket and swish the water gently to mix the oil well.
 If you have dry skin, add a tablespoon of vegetable oil along with the essential oil.

 Use 4-5 drops of Sandalwood essential oil in a diffuser bowl filled with three-quarters of water.
 Essential oils should never be burnt directly as the chemical structure can get changed with an incinerator.